-The reason is that when opening a Bind, we must generate fresh names for its binders.
+When opening a Bind, we must generate fresh names for its binders.
 However, by the time we come to opening a nested binding, fresh names will have already been chosen for its binders when the enclosing Bind was opened.
 Hence there is no need to choose new names.
 In fact, we must not choose fresh names, since there may exist corresponding free variables over which we have no control.
-For example, consider the term Bind (Rebind p_1 p_2) t, in which t may contain references to binders in p_1 .
-If we use unbind to take it apart into Rebind p'1 p'2 and t', there will now be free variables in t' which match the names on binders in p'1 .
-Freshening p'1 again when opening the Rebind would destroy this connection, and in particular would mean that we could not reassemble the original term using rebind and bind.
-This is why Bind and Rebind must be distinct: if we used Bind everywhere, unbind would have no way of knowing whether it was opening a top-level Bind (which must first be freshened) or a nested one (which must not be).
+For example, consider the term Bind (Rebind $p_1$ $p_2$ ) t, in which t may contain references to binders in $p_1$ .
+If we use unbind to take it apart into Rebind $p_1'$ $p_2'$ and t', there will now be free variables in t' which match the names on binders in $p_1'$ .
+Freshening $p_1'$ again when opening the Rebind would destroy this connection, and in particular would mean that we could not reassemble the original term using rebind and bind.
+This is also why we must have Bind and Rebind as distinct combinators: if we used Bind everywhere, unbind would have no way of knowing whether it was opening a top-level Bind (which must first be freshened) or a nested one (which must not be).